mjec/hledger-lsp/server/README.md

 ### Inlay Hints Settings

-Configure which inline hints to display:
+Configure which inline hints to display (all disabled by default):

-- `inlayHints.showInferredAmounts` (boolean, default: true): Show calculated amounts for postings that omit explicit amounts
+- `inlayHints.showInferredAmounts` (boolean, default: false): Show calculated amounts for postings that omit explicit amounts
-- `inlayHints.showRunningBalances` (boolean, default: false): Display running balance after each posting (disabled by default as it can be noisy for large files)
+- `inlayHints.showRunningBalances` (boolean, default: false): Display running balance after each posting
-- `inlayHints.showCostConversions` (boolean, default: true): Show total cost in target commodity for postings with @ or @@ notation
+- `inlayHints.showCostConversions` (boolean, default: false): Show total cost in target commodity for postings with @ or @@ notation

 ## Development